AdobeDocs/experience-platform.en/help/landing/home.md

 >[!NOTE]
 >
->Beginning in May, 2020, Adobe is making updates to the domain and header bar to unify and improve your experience across all Experience Cloud applications.
+>Beginning in May, 2020, Adobe rolling out updates to the domain and header bar to unify and improve your experience across all Experience Cloud applications.
 This includes a new Help menu.
-The new help menu includes the following:
+The new Help menu includes the following:
 >
 >* Links to featured articles
 >* Context-relevant documentation recommendations